Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 600 and the Stihl BR 700.

 Vacuum ability

-Neither the Stihl BR 600 nor the Stihl BR 700 has the ability to vacuum leaves.
-Thus, you will require another method of leaf collection.
+Both the Stihl BR 600 and the Stihl BR 700 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR